Update -- Nov 6th, 2018

 The Sudbury Chamber of Commerce has never provided

 its members with objective data concerning casinos.
-It supports the
+It continues to support

 The bottom Line...